Hear Me Out ദ്ദി ˉ͈̀꒳ˉ͈́ )✧

 Raincoat (+ rain boots)

 Keep a good raincoat at the office.
-Notice I’m not recommending an umbrella.
-I have yet to find an umbrella that has not excitedly wrung itself inside out at its first opportunity.
-Invest in a good, long raincoat (to help protect your legs, too) and don’t worry about dealing with an umbrella.
-Here’s a longer one for women and a longer one for men.
+Notice I'm not recommending an umbrella.
+I have yet to find an umbrella that has not excitedly wrung itself inside out at the first opportunity.
+Invest in a good, long raincoat (to help protect your legs, too) and don't worry about dealing with an umbrella.
+Here's a longer one for women and a longer one for men.

 Spare Phone Charger